Atomic New Age

 DARK | Illusion | Level 7 | ATK 2300 / DEF 2000

-Graveyard Steal effect: (Quick Effect): During your opponent’s Main Phase, target 1 monster in their GY and Special Summon it to your field.
-If it leaves the field, banish it instead.
+[3] During your opponent’s Main Phase (Quick Effect): You can target 1 monster in your opponent’s GY; Special Summon it to your field, but banish it when it leaves the field.

 Hecahands Gaigas See